Step 1: Prioritize Your Safety

 Step 2: Call 911

 Always report a truck accident to law enforcement.
 This is not optional.
 Washington law requires reporting any crash that results in injury, death, or property damage exceeding $1,000 (RCW 46.52.030).
-Police will:
+Police will:- Secure the scene.

 - Take statements.